fpenno/visual-express/README.md

 [![vulnerabilities](https://snyk.io/test/npm/visual-express/badge.svg)](https://snyk.io/test/npm/visual-express)

-VX is a dynamic layer for the well-known Express, where listeners, routes and handlers are created from a configuration file, which can be modified using an intuitive [user interface](https://www.npmjs.com/package/visual-express-ui).
+VX is a dynamic layer for the well-known [express](https://www.npmjs.com/package/express), where listeners, routes and handlers are created from a configuration file, which can be modified using an intuitive [user interface](https://www.npmjs.com/package/visual-express-ui).

 See how to install/execute [visual-express-ui](https://www.npmjs.com/package/visual-express-ui#installation)